larsgw/ctj/example/README.md

     // Insert as many AMI plugins as you like, but note that it is only tested with these yet

     > ami2-sequence --project CProject/ --filter file\(\*\*/results.xml\) -o sequencesfiles.xml

-    // Necessary for current version (0.0.1); breaks otherwise

-`CProject/` now looks like this:
+`CProject` now looks like this:

-    CProject/
+    CProject
     ├── eupmc_fulltext_html_urls.txt
     ├── eupmc_results.json
     ├── PMC3543189